shanepeckham/AKS_Security/Azure/AD_RBAC/README.md

 **Thus it is viable to create many AAD Groups representing Resource, Scope and Verb permissions, but care should then be taken to ensure that the user is added to the least amount of AAD Groups to enable those permissions.**

+The following diagram illustrates adding only the necessary AAD Groups with permissions to the three users to achieve the required access:

 ## Enable RBAC on cluster with AD integration

 Follow initial setup as documented [here](https://docs.microsoft.com/en-us/azure/aks/aad-integration)